ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/introduction-proactive-learning.md

-Before you dive into the projects on this site, let's first consider how different types of learning exhibit different levels of cognitive difficulty and how your completed projects will be assessed depending on how you are learning.
+Before you dive into the projects on this site, let's first consider how different types of learning exhibit different levels of cognitive difficulty and how the projects you complete will be assessed depending on your learning context.

 [^1]: Check out the paper [The Eighty Five Percent Rule for Optimal Learning](https://www.nature.com/articles/s41467-019-12552-4) that [Robert